Credit/Debit cards fraud – A solution? – How to protect yourself

 • There is no law preventing merchants from keeping your credit/debit card information without your consent.

-• Assume things that do not exist.
+• Naive consumers who either ignore common sense or assume things that do not exist.

+If we mix those reasons together, we get a recipe for a disaster.
 I truly hope things change in the future.
-I actually see the UAE on a route that ends with enacting laws in this regard to help reduce fraud.
+I actually see the UAE on a path that ends with enacting laws in that regard to help reduce fraud and forcing merchants to take things seriously and invest properly in their security infrastructure.
 I just hope things progress a bit faster.

 Credit Card Fraud – What is it?
 And How can you protect yourself?